Lucie Jones: Eurovision Song Contest 2017

 Jones performs at the Grand Final of the Eurovision Song Contest 2017.

 In January 2017, Jones competed in Eurovision: You Decide, the United Kingdom's national final for the Eurovision Song Contest 2017.
 Her song, "Never Give Up on You", was co-written by Eurovision Song Contest 2013 winner Emmelie de Forest.
 On 27 January 2017, Jones won the televised show, and was confirmed to be representing the United Kingdom in the Eurovision Song Contest 2017, in Kyiv.

-Jones's performance was shown in excerpt at the first semi-final of the Eurovision and, following this, betting odds went on to surge.
-At the Grand Final Jones performed eighteenth in the running order and then, in the second half of the final, went on to score 111 points through combined voting from the jury vote and the popular vote.
-Jones also managed to score 12 points from the Australia professional Jury.
+Jones's performance was shown in excerpt at the contest's first semi-final and, following this, betting odds went on to surge.
+At the Grand Final Jones performed eighteenth in the running order and went on to score 111 points through combined voting from the jury and public.
+Jones also managed to score 12 points from Australia's professional jury.
 An article in the International Business Times stated that she blamed Brexit for the "disappointing" result though Jones said in a televised interview with the BBC that she had noticed no effect from Brexit in the attitude towards her from fellow contestants and fans of the show.